 My Quick Escape To The Island of Bazaruto

 It’s mid-winter in Johannesburg, South Africa.
-It’s cold, the media is laden with bad news and I can think of nothing better than a quick escape to the beautiful island of Bazaruto in Mozambique.
+It’s cold, the media is full of bad news and I can think of nothing better than a quick escape to the beautiful island of Bazaruto in Mozambique.

 And it really was quick.
+Just over two hours.
 The flight from OR Tambo International airport on Airlink, direct into Vilanculos was much easier than I thought.
-Just over two hours.
 After arriving at the airport I was taken, along with a party of other guests, to a jetty nearby.
-June is considered low season, but temperatures are still fairly warm and today at 24 degrees centigrade I had to quickly start stripping off the layers of city clothing.
+June is considered low season, but temperatures are still fairly warm.
+Today at 24 degrees centigrade I had to quickly start stripping off the layers of city clothing.

 An Untouched Island In Africa